JeneralMotors/slyscan/README.md

 # Multi-threaded Port Scanner

-This Python module provides a multi-threaded port scanning tool designed to scan multiple hosts for open ports within a specified range.
+This Python script provides a multi-threaded port scanning tool designed to scan multiple hosts for open ports within a specified range.
 It utilizes concurrent programming with multiprocessing and threading to efficiently scan ports for multiple hosts.

 ## Dependencies